ihavethatonvinyl/blog/content/liner-notes/letter-from-the-editor/index.md

     name = 'Michele Catalano'

 +++
-Welcome to the inaugural edition of I Have That on Vinyl.
+Welcome to the inaugural edition of *I Have That on Vinyl*.

 ![A portrait of the artist as a young woman](./image1.png "A portrait of the artist as a young woman")